tcrawford-figure/semver-settings-plugin/README.md

 Support the following scenarios:

-- Add suggestions if no git directory can be found
 - Build or dirty mode (possibly lower priority):
     - `+build.#` - build mode, for local development. `#` starts at 1 and
       incremented on each build.
 Guarantees
       uniqueness without needing to make a commit.
     - `+DIRTY` - dirty mode, where changes have been made, but no commit made yet.
 Applies to both modes above
-- Somehow support tests in GHA that are currently not possible.
-More documentation can be found in current plugin.
 - Support `release/*` branches for stable releases
     - Consider making them smart so that release/v2.x supports the v2 line and release/v3.x supports the v3 line, etc.